[This post was originally published on 3rd Dec 2020. It has been updated on 8th April 2022.]

 Measuring performance is crucial to all marketing activities, as it helps to evaluate a campaign’s effectiveness.
 And to measure the performance of campaigns, the reporting capabilities feature comes in handy as it helps to measure the effectiveness of the campaign and assess the goal.

-Salesforce Marketing Cloud provides the feature called Analytics Builder, which caters to the reporting requirements.
-Reporting capabilities is one of the least spoken about features within Salesforce Marketing Cloud but yet very important.
+Salesforce Marketing Cloud provides a feature called Analytics Builder, which caters to the requirements listed above.
+Salesforce Marketing Cloud reports are one of the platform’s least talked about features and yet they are highly important.

 - Standard reports – These reports are out-of-the-box reports provided by Salesforce Marketing Cloud to measure the effectiveness of the campaigns.
 These can be configured without any technical intervention.

-- Discover reports – These are custom reports provided by Salesforce Marketing Cloud.
-These reports provide an answer to a specific business question or scenario.
+- Discover reports – These are custom Salesforce Marketing Cloud reports that provide an answer to a specific business question or scenario.

 - Data Views – Engagement data is stored in the backend Marketing Cloud tables and can be pulled via a query activity in Automation Studio; this requires technical know-how.